 Drive Electric Hudson Valley is modeled on the successful three year Solarize Hudson Valley program, rolled out by Sustainable Hudson Valley in partnership with Catskill Mountainkeeper.
 Research shows that many of the same people who use solar panels, also purchase or lease electric vehicles.

-According to Leitman, “When you combine solar and an EV at home, the economics become really compelling, and so do the environmental benefits.
+According to Leitman, “When you combine solar and an EV at home, the economics become really compelling.
+In addition, and so do the environmental benefits.
 That’s because the car’s operating costs are so low and you can charge from your solar panels.”

-“At our forums, we will tell the whole truth about EVs – the learning curve for the consumer, the economics, and their huge contribution to cleaner air which consumers may not recognize”, said Leitman.
+“At our forums, we will tell the whole truth about EVs.
+Decrease the learning curve for the consumer.
+Prove the economics and their huge contributions.
+All to cleaner air which consumers may not recognize”, said Leitman.
 “Even factoring in the electricity it takes to charge it, the EV is still cleaner than any other gas car on the road.
 As the NY grid gets cleaner, expect those benefits to increase.”

-Electric vehicle (including plug-in hybrid electric vehicle) sales are growing exponentially, from around 10,000 in 2010 to over 800,000 today.
-The US is the world’s largest market, and trends point to sharpening growth.
+Electric vehicle (including plug-in hybrid electric vehicle) sales are growing exponentially, from around 10,000 in 2010.
+Also to over 800,000 today.
+The US is the world’s largest market.
+Moreover and trends point to sharpening growth.
 For example, battery prices fell 35% last year alone.
-Bloomberg projects that by 2040, long range electric cars will cost on average less than $22,000, and 35% of new cars worldwide will have a plug.
+Bloomberg projects that by 2040, long range electric cars will cost on average less than $22,000.
+In addition and 35% of new cars worldwide will have a plug.